 Length of Stay: TBA

-Reason for Stay: Rehabilitation after diagnosis of bilateral contraction of lower extremities.
+Reason for Stay: Rehabilitation to regain strength after a series of falls.

 Details of Experience:

 Ms. Curtis was admitted to Community Medical Center in Toms River, NJ, on March 9, 2023, after a series of falls that led to a fracture in her right foot, along with being unsteady on her feet.
 Due to her extended hospital stay, Ms. Curtis could not walk independently.
 At this point, her care team made the determination that she would require inpatient rehabilitation, so she could regain her strength to walk again.

 Where Ms. Curtis would receive her rehab was an easy decision for her and her family, as her granddaughter, Kristi Lazarre, is the Food Service Director at Rockville.
 Along with her family connection to Rockville, she had also learned how renowned the community had become for the love and extraordinary care their staff provides daily.
 Ms. Curtis was admitted to Rockville on March 18th, 2023, where she was immediately greeted by Kevin Welge, Director of Concierge Services.
 Upon admission, she was also greeted by the nursing staff, who were instrumental in helping her adjust to her new environment.